SaranshPK/RemoteTouchpad/README.md

     You can scroll with two fingers or with a single finger on the right side defined by the Scroll Threshold, look at the Settings section for more info.

-2. Can I double click drag?
+2. How do I drag?

-    No, not yet.
+    1.5 taps
+    Tap once and then on the second tap hold and move

 3. Do my settings persist?